google/flutter-desktop-embedding/macos/README.md

   └─ flutter-desktop-embedding/ (from https://github.com/google/flutter-desktop-embedding)
 ```

-Build the included Xcode project, then link the resulting framework
+Build the Xcode project under library/, then link the resulting framework
 into your application.
 See the headers for FLEView and FLEViewController
 for details on how to use them.